rstudio/rviews-community/README.md

 If you would like to contribute R-related topics, news, commentary, or examples, please follow this process for entering a post for consideration.

-* **If you’re comfortable with Github and R Markdown, check out **[our contributing guide](https://github.com/rstudio/rviews-community/blob/main/.github/CONTRIBUTING.md)** to submit a post for consideration.
+* **If you’re comfortable with Github and R Markdown, check out** [our contributing guide](https://github.com/rstudio/rviews-community/blob/main/.github/CONTRIBUTING.md)** to submit a post for consideration.
 * **If you’d like us to handle Github/R Markdown,** [file an issue](https://github.com/rstudio/rviews-community/issues) with your post or idea.

 ### Process for Contributing

 * **Submit a post/idea:** Start the process either via a [pull request](https://github.com/rstudio/rviews-community/blob/main/.github/CONTRIBUTING.md) or an [issue](https://github.com/rstudio/rviews-community/issues).
 * **Preliminary review:** Within two weeks, the R Views editors will review your submission and let you know the next steps.
-  * We may let you know that the post is ready almost as-in, provide feedback for revisions to post on R Views, or recommend another avenue for your post if R Views is not the best one.
+  * We may let you know that the post is ready almost as-in, provide feedback for revisions to post on R Views, or recommend another avenue for your post if R Views is not the right one.
 * **Revisions:** We work together to make revisions on the post.
   * We will make these revisions on the Github pull request.
 * **Finalization:** We both confirm that the post is finalized and coordinate a timeline for release.